sergio-jc/master-frontend-17/01-layout/basic/exercise-03/README.md

 ![exercise-03](assets/cover.png)

 ### 🎯 Objective
-Create a responsive navigation that works on mobile and desktop.
+Create a responsive navigation that works on mobile and desktop with flexbox and media queries.

 ### 🏠 Technologies
 Languages used: